Jakob Alt, Public domain, via Wikimedia Commons

 In conclusion, Heroes Day is a day of remembrance and recognition of the contributions and sacrifices of the heroes who have helped to shape the nation's history.
 It is a time to honor and pay tribute to the men and women who have served, protected and inspired us, and to remember the sacrifices they have made.
 It is a day to come together as a community and reflect on the contributions of our heroes and the values they represent.

-Heroe's Day in Zambia
+Heroe's Day in Austria

 In a nutshell: